EmsCodes/EmsCodes/README.md

 > *People ignore design that ignores people*

 ## A little bit about me
-:coffee: -I’m currently working on improving my JS skills.
+-:coffee: I’m currently working on improving my JS skills.
-:technologist:Pronouns:-He/Him
+-:technologist:Pronouns:He/Him
-⚡-Fun fact: I collect pokemons.
+-⚡Fun fact: I collect pokemons.
 The cards, not the creatures.

 📫 How to reach me: